 - Security Cameras have been installed in common areas and outside, but never in areas where privacy would normally be expected, in order to provide additional measures in the assurance that the Home is providing and maintaining a safe and secure environment for employees, visitors and the residents living in the Home.
-Recorded camera footage will only be used to investigate a concern or to learn more about an incident where the footage could assist in improving the quality of services the Home provides to residents, employees and visitors - Roam Alert monitoring system is for the protection of our residents who are at high risk for wandering or becoming lost outside the building.
-Residents considered to be at risk may be required to have their pictures posted at the alarming doors and may be further required to wear an electronic signal bracelet.
+Recorded camera footage will only be used to investigate a concern or to learn more about an incident where the footage could assist in improving the quality of services the Home provides to residents, employees and visitors - Roam Alert monitoring system is for the protection of our resident who are at high risk for wandering or becoming lost outside the building.
+Residents considered to be at risk may be required to wear an electronic signal bracelet.
 This system is generally a passive one, sounding an alarm when a resident wearing a bracelet comes within range of the monitoring device.
 A signal is also sent to the nursing floors to alert staff.
-This system will automatically disable in times of emergency to allow safe evacuation of the Idaho State Veterans Home. - Personal belongings: We strongly suggest that any valuable items, especially those of heirloom significance, remain at home or with other family members.
-If residents choose to keep valuables at the Home, please keep them properly stored or in the locked drawer in
+This system will automatically disable in times of emergency to allow safe evacuation of the Idaho State Veterans Home. - Personal belongings: The Idaho State Veterans Home will not be responsible for lost, stolen or missing items so we strongly suggest that any valuable items, especially those of heirloom significance, remain at home or with other family members.
+If residents choose to keep valuables at the Idaho State Veterans Home, please keep them properly stored or in the locked drawer in the resident's room. - Weapons including, but not limited to, firearms, ammunition, straight razors and knives with two (2) edged blades or blades longer than three (3) inches are not allowed.